zackayers/css-documentation/README.md

 .thing {
 	color: blue;
 	font-weight: bold;
-	z-index: 743; // Tuck between main slider at 740, and overlay at 745
+	z-index: 743; // Tuck between sticky header at 740, and overlay at 745
 }
 ```